IEasyMov/website_portfolio/public/content/Flashback2.md

                 <div style="display: flex; flex-direction: column; gap: 20px;">
                     <span style="color:rgb(164, 208, 255); font-weight: bold; font-size: 120%">Redaction of the dev log</span>
                     <p style="margin-bottom: -2rem;">
-                        My 2nd task was more straight forward, once i've finished played I had to watch some footage and gameplay of the old version of the game (The one that was published at the time, not the reworked version we were working on).
+                        My second task was more straightforward.
+After finishing the game, I watched footage and gameplay from the old version (the one published before the rework).
                     </p>
                     <p style="margin-bottom: -1rem;">
-                        Inside a big google doc, I firstly had to create a recap of all the new features or modifications between the actual version and the one we were working on.
-Including the pros and cons of the actual version, and comparing them to the new one (That had of course only advantages compared to the actual).
+                        In a big Google Doc, I created a recap of all the new features and changes between the released version and the one we were working on.
+I included pros and cons of the current version and compared them to the new one, which of course had only improvements.
                     </p>
                     <p style="margin-bottom: 1.2rem;">
-                        Once that full recap finished I had then to create a powerpoint destined to the publishers and the marketing team, showcasing them all the new features, advancement, modifications and fixes we did during the upcoming Patch.3 (the version we were working on).
+                        Once the recap was done, I created a PowerPoint presentation for the publishers and marketing team, showcasing all the new features, progress, changes and fixes included in Patch 3.
                     </p>
                     <p style="margin-bottom: 1.2rem;">
-                        This one was also very interesting to make, for the first time I had to make documents that were going to be seen by high persons in the studio.
+                        This was also a very interesting task, as it was the first time I had to make documents that would be seen by senior people in the studio.
                     </p>
                 </div>
             </li>